This post may contain affiliate links. Please read our disclosure policy.

 • Butter– You can use either salted or unsalted butter for this recipe.

-• Brown sugar– The brown sugar is the main sweetening agent that will keep the cookies extra soft and chewy.
+• Brown sugar– The light brown sugar is the main sweetening agent that will keep the cookies extra soft and chewy.

 • Granulated sugar- The granulated sugar is what makes the cookie edges a little crispy.